KNXCSdev/Clipboard-Landing-Practice-/style-guide.md

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

-Supercharge your workflow

-We’ve got the tools to boost your productivity.

-Create blacklists

-Ensure sensitive information never makes its way to your clipboard by excluding certain sources.

-Plain text snippets

-Remove unwanted formatting from copied text for a consistent look.

-Sneak preview

-Quick preview of all snippets on your Clipboard for easy access.

 Clipboard for iOS and Mac OS

 Available for free on the App Store.
 Download for Mac or iOS, sync with iCloud